rajalakshmi2923/Implementation-of-Simple-Linear-Regression-Model-for-Predicting-the-Marks-Scored/README.md

 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner

 ## Algorithm
-1.Import the standard Libraries.
+1. Import the standard Libraries.
-2.Set variables for assigning dataset values.
+2. Set variables for assigning dataset values.
-3.Import linear regression from sklearn.
+3. Import linear regression from sklearn.
-4.Assign the points for representing in the graph.
+4. Assign the points for representing in the graph.
-5.Predict the regression for marks by using the representation of the graph.
+5. Predict the regression for marks by using the representation of the graph.
-6.Compare the graphs and hence we obtained the linear regression for the given datas.
+6. Compare the graphs and hence we obtained the linear regression for the given datas.

 ## Program:
 ```